 Given the complexity of the challenge, a team of SEOs (together with JetOctopus tech geek Serge Bezborodov) developed a plan of migration.
 Fortunately, it worked very well!
 If you’re planning to move a website, you should consider the approach that was used in this case so you can benefit from this positive experience.

 Before the release

-Before moving content to a new CMS, it’s essential to get rid of useless data.
-For that aim, SEOs crawled the site to see the full structure and integrated historical log files to understand whether bots perceive URLs as it was intended.
-The reality was shocking: there were 2,5 M of orphaned URLs:
+Before moving the content to a new CMS, it’s essential to get rid of useless data.
+To achieve this, SEOs are programmed to crawl the site to see the full structure and integrated historical log files to understand whether bots would perceive URLs as it was intended to do.
+The result was astonishing since there were 2,5 M of orphaned URLs:

 Source: report in crawler JetOctopus

 Explore the content on orphaned pages and separate the useful URLs from non-profitable ones.
 Then return useful URLs in structure by inserting interlinks from relevant indexable pages.
 Don’t forget to get rid of useless content by closing it with noindex tags/robots.txt (depends on the volume of similar URLs).
 To avoid mistakes in directives, check out our guide on common robots.txt pitfalls.